Best bike covers 2026: Keep your pride and joy protected from the elements

 The best bike covers keep your bike protected from the elements when you need to store them outside, or protect your house when you bring the bikes in

-The best bike covers might seem like a superfluous addition to your list of bike accessories, but a good one can be looked at as an investment in the longevity and protection of your bike.
+The best bike covers might seem like an unnecessary luxury to your growing list of bike accessories, but a good one is a worthy investment in the longevity and protection of your bike.

 The options we’ve tested below cover a spread from lightweight commuter protection to at-home storm coverage, plus a couple of indoor options.
 They’ve been assessed for ease of use, durability, fit and waterproofness, so whichever scenario you’re looking for coverage for, you should find a solution here.

-If you're still unsure as to what to look for by the end we've put together a handy guide to help you make the right choice, too.
+If you're still unsure as to what to look for, we have put together a handy guide to help you make the right choice, too.

 You can trust Cyclingnews